 - Vomiting blood or a large amount of blood in stool.

-- With heart palpitations head injury or history of recent head injury.
+- History of recent head injury.

 - Difficulty speaking.

-- Ingestion or exposure to a substance you have had a severe reaction to in the past (use epipen if indicated).
+- Ingestion or exposure to a substance you have had a severe reaction to in the past (use EpiPen if indicated).

 - Sudden severe pain, may be described as worst headache ever.

-- High fever and stiff neck.
+- Fever or stiff neck.

 - Inability to speak.